BridgeoverLethe/Bridgeoverlethe.github.io/src/content/blog/Maketh Not Thine Own Site.md

 ---
-title: "Maketh Not Thine Own Site"
+title: Maketh Not Thine Own Site
-description: "Just dont do this"
+description: Just dont do this
-pubDate: "Jul 27 2022"
+pubDate: Jul 27 2022
 share: "true"
+tags: ["llm", "gpt", "code", "dumb", "projects"]
+slug: maketh-thine-site
 ---

-#llm #gpt #code #dumb #projects

 ## Why, oh why did I do this?

 I love code.
 You write words and things happen.
 Its essentially magic.

 Then there is learning how to make this website.
 This involved sacrifices to Eldritch Beings.

 Lets do this story style.